 Jamal Abdulrasul Gha’eb*, Director General, Information Technology Center of the Iraqi Social Welfare Authority.

-*Mr. Gha’eb presentation will be delivered in Arabic (consecutive translation to English will be provided)
+*Mr. Gha’eb presentation was delivered in Arabic (consecutive translation to English has been provided)

 Sarah Hague, Chief of Social Policy, UNICEF Lebanon